23 Films That Changed My Life

 Milk

-“The story of Harvey Milk, and his struggles as an US American gay activist who fought for gay rights and became California’s first openly gay elected official.”
+“The story of Harvey Milk, and his struggles as an American gay activist who fought for gay rights and became California’s first openly gay elected official.”

 Watch the trailer here